Story of Ted Weisgal and Leisure Learning Unlimited

 Factory attendance rose while Courses a la Carte dropped.

-I believe Ted was the first person Donna hired.
+I believe Ted was the first person Deborah hired.
 She didn't have a lot of money so Ted worked for free for a couple months to show his value.

 With Ted's help, the Class Factory's